rivtiding/rivtiding/README.md

 ___

-art here and on ata belongs to pimpichc. designs for my etm skins belong to pimpiichc, starmybunny and gigi
+art here and on ata belongs to pimpichc. designs for my etm/gm skins belong to pimpiichc, tenoart,  starmybunny and gigi